Funeral Planning Checklist

 Many of the arrangements can be planned ahead, which will lessen the burden on those left behind, use this Funeral Planning Checklist when discussing the funeral plan with your loved one, to make sure that your final wishes are carried out and that nothing is overlooked.

-When a loved one dies, the process of planning the funeral service and getting all the paperwork can be overwhelming, especially for the person left in charge.
+When a loved one dies, planning the funeral service and getting all the paperwork can be overwhelming, especially for the person in charge.

 Death can be emotional and confusing, making funeral planning difficult.
 This funeral planning checklist for families will help you during this difficult time.